-There are a variety of resources available to healthcare providers and staff to help them develop and provide quality health care communications in their clinical setting:
+There are a variety of resources available to health care providers and staff to help them develop and provide quality health care communications in their clinical setting.
+Refer to Quality Insights' 2022 Social Determinants of Health Practice Module and Health Literacy Supplement for additional health literacy content and support.